-Our regular administrative hours (for answering the phone) are 8:30am to 5pm Monday through Friday.
-When contacting us outside of regular hours, or if we happen to be busy and unable to answer the phone when you call, please leave your name, number and the best time to reach you.
+Calling is a good choice if you have several questions you would like to get answered all at once.
+Keep in mind that counselors cannot provide any therapy until you have read and agreed to our informed consent forms.
+Our regular administrative hours (for answering the phone) are 9am to 6pm Monday through Friday.
+During regular business hours I might be with a client.
+When contacting us outside regular hours, or if we happen to be busy and unable to answer the phone when you call, please leave your name, number and the best time to reach you.
 We will return your call as soon as possible (usually within 4 hours).

 All correspondence is held in strict confidence.

 To maintain an active status and keep scheduling privileges, expect to keep a regular appointment (at least every other week).
 Clients who keep their appointments and schedule more frequently are given the highest scheduling priority.

 Want to know even more?
 Subscribe to learn more about NRC.